SainsburyWellcomeCentre/Pyper/doc/source/index.rst

 Introduction
 ------------

-This program allows the tracking of mice in open field maze from pre-recorded videos or from a live feed.
+This program allows the tracking of specimen (e.g. a mouse, a rat ...) in an open field maze from pre-recorded videos or from a live feed.
 The live stream of frames can be generated from a usb camera or from the camera (normal or NoIR) of the Raspberry Pi.
 On the Raspberry Pi, a subclass of the standard PiCamera object is used to speed-up video acquisition and online processing.

 The combination of recording and online position tracking allows the definition of complex behavioural experiment as the program can send a TTL pulse to an